Dr-Calvin/Project-Atlas/README.md

 Country Data
 ========

-This is an app that queries an API to obtain information about countries and then queries another API to obtain the current weather information in a searched capital city.
+This is an app that queries an API to obtain information about all the countries of the world and then queries another API to obtain the current weather information for a selected country's capital city.

 Access